 The park boasts some of the best-preserved prehistoric structures in North America, with trails dotted with great houses dating from the mid-9th to early-13th centuries.
 Start by picking up a self-guided trail brochure from the Visitor Center, then cruise Canyon Loop Drive to find Insta-worthy pit stops along the way.

 Pueblo Bonito is the largest of the Cacoan great houses with 32 kivas and over 700 rooms, while Casa Rinconada offers a glimpse of a huge ceremonial structure with a 63-foot inner diameter.
 Biking is another option in this park, as well as backcountry hiking and desert camping.

-18. Stand In Four States at Once at the Four Corners Monument
+18. Stand In Four States at Once

 The Four Corners Monument, also known as Four Corners Tribal Park, is the only place in the United States where you can stand on four states at once.
 Sitting at the junction with Arizona, Utah, and Colorado, visiting this quirky attraction is one of the most unique things to do in New Mexico.